-It's okay.
+It's OK.
 In their careers, a lot of musicians have met that one soprano who simply ruined it for them.
 We've all met her.
 She's ruined it for all of us.
 Sure, maybe she was oblivious and self-centered.
-But...

-Maybe she was having a hard day because she was a little tired of leading her superhero life.
-Yes, sopranos are superheroes.
-It's a bird, it's a plane it's a...half woman, half boy!
+But maybe she was having a hard day because she was a little tired of leading her superhero life.
+Yes, sopranos are superheroes: It's a bird!
+It's a plane!
+It's a half-woman, half-boy!
 Wow!

-There are many sopranos across the country that can vouch for this.
-Here are a couple thoughts from two of my favorites:
+There are many sopranos across the country who can vouch for this.
+Here are a couple thoughts from two of my favorites.